Procedure: Managing unsatisfactory performance

-- At the end of the review period specified in clause 11, the supervisor shall advise the staff member in writing that either:
+- At the end of the review period specified in clause 10, the supervisor advises the staff member in writing that either:

-- the issues are resolved, that no further action is required and any deferred increments will be paid from the date that the performance is deemed satisfactory;
+- the issues are resolved, that no further action is required and any deferred increments are paid from the date that the performance is deemed satisfactory;

 - a further period of review is required, specifying the new review period; or

-- that the performance is assessed as unsatisfactory performance and that proportionate disciplinary action is warranted, in which case the supervisor shall make a report to the Director – Human Resources which will include the aspects of performance or conduct seen as unsatisfactory and the record of the attempts to remedy the problem and any issues in mitigation of which they are aware.
+- that the performance is assessed as unsatisfactory performance and that proportionate disciplinary action is warranted, in which case the supervisor makes a report to the Director – Human Resources which includes the aspects of performance or conduct seen as unsatisfactory, and the record of the attempts to remedy the problem and any issues in mitigation of which they are aware.

-- The University shall provide the staff member with a copy of the report.
-The staff member shall then be entitled to a reasonable opportunity, of no less than five (5) working days, to submit a written report to the Director – Human Resources.
+- The University provides the staff member with a copy of the report.
+The staff member is entitled to a reasonable opportunity, of no less than five (5) working days, to submit a written report to the Director – Human Resources.

-- After considering the staff member’s response, the Director – Human Resources or the Vice Chancellor’s nominee will then decide to:
+- After considering the staff member’s response, the Director – Human Resources or the Vice Chancellor’s nominee decides to:

 - take no action;